Air force veterans critical of IAF being 'supporting arm' remark by CDS

 Air Vice-Marshal (Retd) Manmohan Bahadur said, "The statement that Indian Air Force is supporting arm to the other two services is incorrect and wrong.
 Because, the Air Force, just like the other two services has its own attributes that have been well acknowledged in the last few decades."

-Another defence expert, Former Deputy Chief of Indian Army Staff Lt General Gurmeet Singh spoke on the 'supporting arm' comment and said, "On August 15, 2019, PM Modi announced the formation of Chief Of Defence Staff.
+Another defence expert, former Deputy Chief of Indian Army Staff Lt General Gurmeet Singh said, "On August 15, 2019, PM Modi announced the formation of Chief Of Defence Staff.
 Our CDS was appointed on January 1, 2020.
 Integration and jointness is a must in the forces.
 Hence, there is no scope for any turf.
 I think that should be clear."

-As per news reports, Rawat had said, "Do not forget the IAF continues to remain a supporting arm just as artillery support or engineers support the combatant arm in the Army.
-They will be a supporting arm."
+Chief of Defence Staff General Bipin Rawat on Friday talked about the IAF's air defence charter as well as its role as a supporting arm to the ground forces just as the artillery or engineers support the combatants within the Army.

-General Rawat also said that the IAF has an air defence charter and a ground support charter.
-Northern and Western Theatre Commanders will have an Air Component advisor and the IAF as part of 'one nation, one theatre' will look after the country's entire air defence.
-(ANI)
+"Do not forget that the Air Force continues to remain a supporting arm of the armed forces, just as the artillery or engineers support the combatants within the Army.
+They have an air defence charter and support the ground forces in time of operations," Gen Rawat said, adding the force has to understand its basic charter.